Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 You can also create faces with at least three vertices selected, using :kbd:`F` to fill them with edges and faces, or only fill edges with faces if they are already connected (Fill) (See Fig. :ref:`fig-mesh-basics-fill-tri`).
-For four or more vertices, it's mandatory that you have coplanar vertices. four coplanar vertices will create a quad when filled, and more than four coplanar vertices will create a Ngon face.
+For four or more vertices, it is mandatory that you have coplanar vertices. four coplanar vertices will create a quad when filled, and more than four coplanar vertices will create a Ngon face.

 .. container:: lead